 With legislation such as GDPR and IR35 businesses have to be very careful with how they store a freelancer’s personal data and also ensure that they’re operating in a purely business-to-business capacity – that is, not treating the freelancer as an employee.
 The latter is essential to take note of if the freelancer operates within, for example, a limited company structure.

 A solid FMS will provide robust workflows so that you have a clear audit trail of your engagements and projects with each freelancer.
-This can help support your cause if, for example, the nature of a relationship is brought into question by HMRC.
+This can help support your cause if, for example, the nature of a relationship is brought into question by HMRC in the UK.

 It also means that your business will be using one system where the freelancer’s personal details (including payment details) are safely stored.
 You should, therefore, ask the FMS provider about how their application would help support compliance.
 Whilst it’s down to the individual organisation to comply with the detail of legislation as it applies to them, a good FMS will help make that process easier.